JessicaGarson/NYU-Intro-to-Python-Spring-2018/Thursday Febuary 15th/Lectures/advanced_conditionals_and_functions.md

 ```

 ## Docstrings
-Docstrings help us document what the code does
+Docstrings help us document what the code does.
 ```python
 def plus_one(number):
   """Adds one to the number"""